LS Visual and Performing Arts

 The intention of the Lower School Visual Art program is to guide the student into an informed appreciation of art and a life-long interest in learning more about art.
 The program covers four interrelated disciplines in art.
 These include perception, creative expression, culture and heritage and informed judgment.

-Second through fifth grade students focus on the elements of music—silence, melody, rhythm, timbre, dynamics and form—through a variety of activities which include singing, movement, listening, playing instruments, creating accompaniments, improvising and composing.
+Kindergarten through fifth grade students focus on the elements of music—silence, melody, rhythm, timbre, dynamics and form—through a variety of activities which include singing, movement, listening, playing instruments, creating accompaniments, improvising and composing.
 Students master fundamental vocabulary to express their experiences of music.
 Elementary note reading and rhythm skills are developed.
 Songs and listening materials are chosen from traditional, non-traditional and multicultural repertoires.

 Third, fourth and fifth grade students may elect to participate in a choral ensemble as part of the weekly music curriculum.
 Within this class, the children develop proper singing habits and sight reading skills.
 Special performance opportunities benefit the child in areas of stage presence and concentration.
 Most importantly, through performance in a choral setting, students experience the aesthetic qualities of music by sampling music from various cultures of the world.